GRASP: Geospatial pixel Reasoning viA Structured Policy learning: Conclusion

 \section{Conclusion}

-In this work, we addressed the emerging task of geospatial pixel reasoning, which aims to generate fine-grained segmentation masks in remote sensing imagery directly from natural language instructions.
-While prior approaches rely on pixel-level mask supervision and supervised fine-tuning, they suffer from costly annotation requirements and limited generalization.
-To overcome these challenges, we introduced GRASP, a structured policy-learning framework that cascades an MLLM with a pretrained segmentation model and leverages reinforcement learning for optimization.
-By designing novel rewards based on format and grounding accuracy, our method effectively learns complex segmentation behaviors from inexpensive annotations while preserving the strong priors of foundation models.
+This work tackles the task of geospatial pixel reasoning, which requires generating fine-grained segmentation masks in remote sensing imagery from natural-language instructions.
+Prior approaches have relied on dense mask supervision and SFT, which incur prohibitive annotation costs and exhibit poor generalization beyond the training distribution.

-We further released GRASP-1k, a benchmark containing reasoning-intensive instructions, detailed reasoning traces, and fine-grained segmentation labels.
-Extensive experiments demonstrate that GRASP achieves state-of-the-art results, improving in-domain accuracy by around 4\% and OOD performance by up to 54\%, thereby highlighting the robustness and generalization capability of our framework.
+We proposed GRASP, a structured policy-learning framework that cascades an MLLM with a pretrained segmentation model.
+Central to this framework are two components: \textit{PRIME}, an RL paradigm that replaces SFT to more effectively align reasoning and grounding with task objectives, and \textit{BoP-Rewards}, a cost-aware reward design that substitutes dense masks with bounding boxes and points while preserving informative training signals.

+To enable systematic evaluation, we trained GRASP and all strong baselines on EarthReason and GeoPixInstruct, and constructed a unified in-domain benchmark from their test sets.
+In addition, we released GRASP-1k, a new OOD benchmark featuring reasoning-intensive queries, reasoning traces, and fine-grained masks.
+Experiments demonstrate that our method not only attains SOTA performance in-domain but also achieves up to a 54\% improvement under distribution shift.

-Looking forward, we believe that reinforcement learning with structured rewards opens a promising direction for bridging vision–language reasoning and dense prediction tasks in remote sensing, paving the way toward more autonomous and cost-efficient geospatial analysis.
+In summary, this study shows that RL with structured, cost-effective rewards offers a practical and robust paradigm for bridging vision–language reasoning and dense prediction in remote sensing, thereby paving the way for more scalable and generalizable geospatial analysis.